Milka Duno

-Milka Duno (born April 22, 1972) is a Venezuelan race car driver who competed in the IndyCar Series and ARCA Racing Series.
+Milka Duno (born April 22, 1972) is a Venezuelan former race car driver who competed in the IndyCar Series and ARCA Racing Series.
 She is best known for holding the record of highest finish for a female driver in the 24 Hours of Daytona.
 She entered the NASCAR Nationwide Series in 2014.

-Duno is a former model and has thus attracted much attention.
 Her racing career is unusual because of her late start.
 She was introduced to the sport when she was invited to a driving clinic by a car club in Venezuela and did not start racing until she was 24.
-Prior to racing her background was primarily academic.
+Prior to racing, her background was primarily academic.
 Duno holds master's degrees in organizational development, naval architecture, maritime business, and marine biology, and she has prior experience working as a naval engineer.